Guest Posts

 Adam and Joanne's Tips

-• Storing: Allow the roasted seeds to cool, then store them in an air-tight container.
-They will last this way at room temperature for a couple of weeks and in the freezer for a few months.
+• Storing: Let the roasted seeds cool, then transfer them to an airtight container.
+At room temperature, they can last for a couple of weeks, and if frozen, they can stay good for several months.

 Nutrition Per Serving